StarPlayrX/bigmac/README.md

 The main reason for this is Monterey 12.4 requires sudo for Apple Software Restore.
 Using other types of admin privileges doesn't work!
 The best alternative is to give sudo a full gui.

+BigMac 3 will only ask for privileges when it needs it.
+Usually when "Installing..." you will be asked for your credentials.
+For more common operations such as downloading, bigmac2 will use your downloads folder.
+Easy peasy.

 BigMac 3 plans to support

 - iMac (models from 2015)